 I really wish I had met Earl Pomerantz, especially after reading Ken Levine’s wonderful tribute to his friend and fellow television writer.
 Pomerantz, a Canadian whose writing credits read like a Paley Centre tribute to the Golden Age of American sitcoms, died Saturday at 75.

 The Emmy award winner got his first TV writing gig on his older brother Hart Pomerantz’s CBC comedy/variety series The Hart & Lorne Terrific Hour (1970 – ’72).
 This was the place where Lorne Michaels learned how to craft a sketch comedy series.
-There are many wonderful moments that still hold up on that series and it should be accessable to all in this age of Peak TV.
+There are many wonderful moments that still hold up on that series and it should be accessible to all in this age of Peak TV.

 Post Terrific, Earl Pomerantz took his chances south of the border.
 He wrote an episode of Sanford & Son and then worked on specials for Flip Wilson and Lily Tomlin.
 Executive producers and fellow Canucks John Aylesworth and Frank Peppiatt (Hee Haw) put him on the writing staff of a short-lived 1975 summer series called Keep on Truckin’.
-The cast included Billy Crystal, comedian Charles Fleischer, puppeteer Waylnd Flowers and impressionaist Fred Travalena.
+The cast included Billy Crystal, comedian Charles Fleischer, puppeteer Waylon Flowers and impressionist Fred Travalena.

 Think about that.
 Just 30, Pomerantz could tell his next employer he had already written for Redd Foxx, Flip Wilson, Lily Tomlin, Billy Crystal and, back in Canada, some guy named Lorne Michaels.